Who Is in the Lab?

 The RINGO “Social Lab” is at the heart of our project, and it was designed to create the conditions needed to reimagine and co-create pathways for genuine change.
 The members of this group have committed to collaborate on redesigning and transforming the INGO system.

-The Lab gathers together ‘the system’ of INGOs in a microcosm of 55 people.
+In April 2021, the Lab gathered together ‘the system’ of INGOs in a microcosm of 55 people.
 When curating this group, our aim was to gather a broad range of participants from different geographies, types of organizations, and representing different races, genders and so on.
-Participants have been asked to participate as individuals, and do not represent their organization (for those from or affiliated with organizations).
+Lab members have been asked to contribute as individuals, and do not represent their organization (for those from or affiliated with organizations).
+Since we started to launch the RINGO prototypes in March 2022, we have welcomed many new Lab members who joined as part of the prototyping teams.
+The RINGO Social Lab currently has 95 contributors.

 It is by no means a perfect collective in terms of diversity, but we believe it sits somewhere between a reflection of the system as it is currently, and the system we hope to see in the future.